xot/ElectraOne/DOCUMENTATION.md

 One thread (```_connect_E1```) sends out a request for a response from the Electra One controller repeatedly until an appropriate request response is received.
 It never stops doing so, so when no Electra One gets connected, the remote script never really starts.

-The other thread (```upload_preset```) first sends a select preset slot MIDI command to the Electra One controller, and waits for the ACK before uploading the actual preset (again waiting for an ACK as confirmation that the preset was successfully received).
+The other thread (```_upload_preset_thread```) first sends a select preset slot MIDI command to the Electra One controller, and waits for the ACK before uploading the actual preset (again waiting for an ACK as confirmation that the preset was successfully received).
 In both cases a timeout is set (for the preset upload this timeout increases with the length of the preset) in case an ACK is missed and the remote script would stop working  forever.
 (In such cases, a user can always try again by reselecting a device.)

 # The mixer (```MixerController```)

-The mixer preset can control the transport (play/stop, record, rewind and forward), the master track (pan, volume, cue volume, solo), at most six return tracks (pan, volume, mute) and five tracks (pan, volume, mute, solo, arm, and at most six sends).
+The mixer preset controls

+- the transport (play/stop, record, rewind and forward),
+- the master track (pan, volume, cue volume, solo),
+- at most six return tracks (pan, volume, mute), and
+- five tracks (pan, volume, mute, solo, arm, and at most six sends).

 The tracks controlled can be switched.
 Also, each track (audio, MIDI but also the master) can contain a Live Channel EQ device.
 If present it is automatically mapped to controls on the default E1 mixer preset as well.

-The mixer comes with a default E1 mixer preset that matches the MIDI map defined below.
+The remote scripts comes with a default E1 mixer preset that matches the MIDI map defined below.
 But the layout, value formatting, colours etc. can all be changed.
 You can even remove certain controls from the preset to simplify it.
 If you are really adventurous you can replace the default EQ controls based on Live's Channel EQ with a different default device on the audio, MIDI and master tracks by changing the ```EQ_DEVICE_NAME``` and ```EQ_CC_MAP``` in ```MasterController.py``` and ```TrackController.py``` (see there for details).
 All that matters is that you do not change the MIDI channel assignments (ie the E1 devices), the CC parameter numbers, the CC minimum and maximum values, and whether it is a 7bit or 14bit controller.